 The Illinois Poison Center is a non-profit health service that provides the people of Illinois with comprehensive and trusted information and treatment advice on potentially harmful substances via a free, confidential 24-hour helpline, 1-800-222-1222.
 The helpline is staffed by specially trained medical experts, including physicians, nurses and pharmacists.

 Medical professionals throughout Illinois turn to the IPC for specialized consultation services in the management of poisoned patients.
 In fact, healthcare professionals called the IPC on 24,811 cases regarding patients who were managed in a Healthcare facility for a poisoning or overdose (35% of total exposures).
 This is a 42% increase over the past 10 years.
-Illinois Hospital health care professionals consult the IPC at a rate of 40% higher than the national average.
+Illinois Hospital health care professionals consult the IPC on poisoned patients in there care 23% higher than the national average.

 By providing treatment advice over the phone, the IPC experts managed 90 percent of the poison exposure calls from the public at the site of exposure eliminating the need for a referral to a health care facility.
 IPC staff prevented an estimated 30,000 ER visits in 2019.